Strong Advocacy from a Pasadena Fathers' Rights Lawyer

 What Rights Do I Have to be with My Children?

 A father's relationship with his children can be extremely important to their development, and it is the right of a father to have the opportunity to build and maintain a bond between his children and himself.
 Although in the past California courts tended to give more rights to a mother in custody cases, it is now state policy to give each parent frequent and continuing access to the children.
-While mothers are often given larger portions of the children's time, when a father proves his ability and eagerness to be with the children, the courts must look at that proof in deciding parenting time.
+The state is now "gender neutral."
+When a father proves his ability and eagerness to be with the children, the courts must look at that proof in deciding parenting time, and will often decide on an age-appropriate schedule that divides the time equally between both parents.
 If you or your existing lawyer do not know how to gather and present your proof, let us help -- We have a proven track record in representing both men and women in establishing parenting schedules that are in the best interests of their children.

-As a father, you have the same rights to legal and physical custody as the mother, including:
+As a father, you have rights to legal and physical custody, including:

 - The right to establish paternity